Table of Content

 In other words, it wouldn’t be my first choice, but that has less to do with the program’s structure, and more to do with the fact that there are other vertical leap programs that use the same basic principles better.

-However, the program itself is legit, and if you follow its instructions, you will definitely see great results in time.
+However, the program itself is legit, and if you follow its instructions, you will definitely see some results over time.